albertoRamon/DAB_SWA_AAD/readme.md

 ### 4. How-To: Check Networking configuration (Optional)
-To check that the DB's private endpoint works and Database authentication with System management have sense, we can create an Azure VM in the same VNet that the Private Endpoints
+To check that the DB's private endpoint and Database authentication with System management works, we can create an Azure VM in the same VNet that the Private Endpoints

    ![Test Connectivity](./Pictures/pic_18.png)

-TIP: Is necesary access to this VM using AAD?
+TIP: Is necesary login into this VM using AAD?
 No, but would be recomended for security reasons

 REFERENCE: [Tutorial: Use a Windows VM system-assigned managed identity to access Azure SQL](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/tutorial-windows-vm-access-sql)

 1. Create a VM and Install SSMS [Download](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16#download-ssms)